How to Handle Sciatica During Your Pregnancy

 Dr. Starck suggests several approaches to ease the discomfort of sciatica during pregnancy:

-“Physical therapy can do a lot to relieve pain during pregnancy,” says Dr. Starck.
-“The good news is that sciatica almost always goes away after pregnancy.”
+“Physical therapy can do a lot to relieve all sorts of pain during pregnancy,” says Dr. Starck.
+“The good news is that sciatica almost always goes away after pregnancy, so try not to stress to much about it now.”